July 30

 Trained and Formed by a Bishop

 There are only a few known details about the life of St. Peter Chrysologus.
 He was born around the late fourth or early fifth century in the Italian town of Imola.
 Sources differ as to whether this occurred around 380 or as late as 406.
-He was known for testifying courageously to the full humanity and divinity of Jesus Christ during a period of confusion on the doctrines of the Catholic Church.
+He was known for testifying courageously to the full humanity and divinity of Jesus Christ during a period of confusion over the doctrines of the Catholic Church.

 Peter’s biography was first written by Agnellus in the ninth century and gives very scanty information about him.
-He was baptized, educated and ordained deacon by the Bishop of Imola, Cornelius, whom he greatly admired and regarded as his spiritual father.
+He was baptized, educated, and ordained a deacon by the Bishop of Imola, Cornelius, whom he greatly admired and regarded as his spiritual father.
 Cornelius did not only ordain Peter, but he also taught him the value of self-denial and humility.
 These lessons from his mentor inspired Peter to embrace the life of a monk for many years.
-He embraced a lifestyle of asceticism, prayer and simplicity.
+He embraced a lifestyle of asceticism, prayer, and simplicity.

 Elevated to the Rank of Archbishop

 However, Peter’s simple monastic life came to a conclusion after the death of Archbishop John of Ravenna in 430.
 The clergy and people of Ravenna chose a successor and asked Cornelius, who was still the Bishop of Imola, to go to Rome and ask for the approval of the Pope for the candidate.
-Cornelius brought Peter, who was still a deacon then, along with him on a visit to Pope Sixtus III where Peter was declared as John’s successor.
+Cornelius brought Peter, who was still a deacon then, along with him on a visit to Pope Sixtus III, where Peter was declared John’s successor.

 Defending the Faith Against Heresies